The Deep Sea

 Manganese nodules and crusts

-One of the most prominent and important resources of the deep sea are the manganese nodules which can be found on the seafloor at depths between 4,000 and 5,000 metres.
-The richest managese nodule fields are around the North-eastern Pacific along the equator, in the Peruvian basin (South-eastern Pacific) and the Indian Ocean.
-They are precipitation products (with an approximate size of 1 to 20 centimetres), which have formed around a nucleus in a concentric form and contain different metals.
+One of the most prominent and important resources of the deep sea are the manganese nodules which can be found on the seafloor at depths between 4,000 and 5,000 m.
+The richest manganese nodule fields are around the North-eastern Pacific along the equator, in the Peruvian basin (South-eastern Pacific) and the Indian Ocean.
+They are precipitation products (with an approximate size of 1 to 20 cm), which have formed around a nucleus in a concentric form and contain different metals.

 The formation and growth of manganese nodules is closely linked to the biological cycles in benthic waters and in the boundary layer between the water and the sea floor.
 According to a theory, minerals that are dissolved in water will, with time, collect around any form of nucleus.
 This may, for example, be a piece of rock, a skeleton fragment or a beer can that was thrown into the ocean.
 Whilst it was thought that the manganese nodules require millions of years for their creation, the recently discovered beer can nuclei indicate otherwise.
 The deciding factor for the growth speed of these nodules seems to be the mineral concentration in the water, mostly.